Looking for available puppies? Check out who's still looking for their next farm here!

 Livestock Guardian Dogs

-We are now raising the third generation of livestock guardian dogs that have been with our family and our farm since 2014.
+We are now raising the fourth generation of livestock guardian dogs that have been with our family and our farm since 2014.
 We started with Leo, our gigantic and gigantic-hearted Pyrenees-Anatolian male, and Gracie, another Pyr-Anatolian mix whose gracious and protective personality blessed everyone she came into contact with.
 Out of their two litters we kept just one male, Boaz.
 He has moved with us from Oklahoma, to Nebraska, to Montana, always adaptable, always loving, always kind.
 And he is the best chicken guardian ever!
-We’re pretty sure he snuggles up to the hens that escape their netting when no one is looking.
+We’re pretty sure he snuggles up to the hens when no one is looking.

 Why Livestock Guardian Dogs?

-Let us be absolutely clear here: we could not do what we do without the skills and dedication of our dogs.
+There is no way around it: we could not do what we do without the skills and dedication of our dogs.

 We are constantly humbled and awed by the deep history of protection and bonding bred into the genes of these very special livestock guardian breeds.
 It is a privilege and a joy to work with them on a daily basis, as partners and friends.